Collaboration

 Corporate cultures centered on collaboration don’t see personality differences as something to be annoyed by, but something to celebrate.
 A wide variety of qualities are needed to form well-balanced, productive teams.

-Distribute a personality test such as the Enneagram to help individuals better understand their own traits and to build empathy for others.
+Distribute a personality test such as the Enneagram or an online enneagram personality test to help individuals better understand their own traits and to build empathy for others.
 The team member who always has something to say may not necessarily be arrogant, but just an external processor who thinks out loud to unravel ideas.
 Give team members an opportunity to share personal backgrounds, areas of expertise, strengths, and current responsibilities.
 Understanding personality types helps workers focus on the problems at hand, other colleagues’ quirks.

 4. Offer rewards or incentives for collaboration